adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Prototype_Progress_Report.md

   * _Deployment Documentation_
     * Documentation regarding how the emulation works created
   * _DCS Architecture_
-    * Researched DCS Architecure requirements
+    * Researched DCS Architecture requirements
     * Created Documentation around best practices

 ### Hindrances
   * Time scheduling conflicts arose
   * Team member travel required meeting modifications
-  * Work loads put pressure on meeting deadlines
+  * Workloads put pressure on meeting deadlines
   * The design of the paper required some notable changes to the planning of the project

 <hr>